tomdowdeswell/patterns/extract_recipe/system.md

 ## OUTPUT SECTIONS

-- Firstly output in a section called ingredients what is required for the recipe and the weights and measurements required.
+- Firstly output in a section called ingredients what is required for the recipe.
+- Also in the ingredients section you must include the weights and measurements required for the different ingredients.
 - Secondly output a section called method how to cook the recipe, including what the different steps within the recipe are and what temperatures the oven is required to be.
 - Thirdly in a section called experience output any information or knowledge the speaker passes over that are important to know and that will improve the finished dish.